ralfgerlich/psu_p9530_panel/readme.md

 ## Graph Display Mode
 The replacement/enhancement also provides a graph display mode.
 A long press of the "U" button (600ms-2s press duration) cycles through standard display mode, voltage graph display mode and voltage/current display mode.
+A long press of "I"/"P" will cycle similarly but the first graph would be a amps/power graph instead.

-In the graph display modes, either only the measured voltage or both the measured voltage and current are shown both numerically at the top of the display and graphically at the bottom of the display.
+In the graph display modes, either only one out of the measured voltage/amps/power or both the measured voltage and current are shown.
+Numerically at the top of the display and graphically at the bottom of the display.
 In combined mode, the voltage graph is green and the current graph is shown in yellow.

 To change either of the voltage or current setpoints, press the "U" or "I" buttons for at most 500ms.